 Tailings ponds.
 Tailings ponds now cover more than 170 square kilometers, an area one and a half times the size of the city of Vancouver, and are growing, with liquid tailings rapidly expanding by 200 million litres every day.
 It is estimated that 2000 to 2500 litres of total tailings material is produced on a per barrel basis.
 As result, there are a total of 5.5 trillion litres of impounded tailings on the Oil Sands landscape.
-Of this, mature fine tailing, the bottom layers of clays, fine sand, water and bitumen, comprise 840 billion litres.
-The tailings ponds are now leaking 4 billion litres per year (11 million litres a day) of contaminated water into the environment and, should proposed projects go ahead, this volume could reach 25 billion litres a year within a decade.
+Of this, mature fine tailing, the bottom layers of clays, fine sand, water and bitumen, comprise 840 billion litres per year (11 million litres a day) of contaminated water into the environment and, should proposed projects go ahead, this volume could reach 25 billion litres a year within a decade.